cw-leia/cw-leia-standalone-firmware/README.md

 on the PC host side.
 Usually, `/dev/ttyACMx` is the protocol console and `/dev/ttyACMy` is the debug console when x < y.

+**WARNING: beware that some services such as `modemmanager` might interfere with the boards proper functionning when they see `/dev/ttyACMx`.
+You will have to manually disable such packages for the LEIA firmware nominal usage.**

 # The flasher mode

 **WARNING**: regarding LEIA, only new revisions of the board